ra5put1n/SearchSECOParser/README.md

 ## Building

 ### Stand-alone
+#### Visual-Studio
+Open solution and simply build the project
+#### Cmake
+Run Cmake and build in the StandAlone folder.

 ### Library
 Use Cmake to include the Parser folder, link the parser library, and reference the header files in the folder.
+Or use cmake in Parser folder to build library.

 # Usage